UniversalDependencies/docs/_hy/feat/Aspect.md

 Denotes repeated action, with multiplicative or distributive meanings.
 Armenian has three main iterative markers _-ատ_/_-at_, _-ոտ_/_-ot_, _-տ_/_-t_ or _root reduplication_.

-Note that in Armenian iterative is considered as a lexical feature of [verbs](VERB), hus they have morphologically related non-iterative counterparts, but it is not a regular system and the two verbs are represented by different lemmas.
+Note that in Armenian iterative is considered as a lexical feature of [verbs](VERB), thus they have morphologically related non-iterative counterparts, but it is not a regular system and the two verbs are represented by different lemmas.
 We mark them as biaspectual.

 #### Examples